2023 Global ESSAY Competition

 Q. Is it necessary to include footnotes or endnotes in an essay?

-A. You may not include footnotes, but you may include endnotes.
+A. You may not include footnotes, but you may include in-text citations or endnotes.
 You should give your sources of any factual claims you make, and you should acknowledge any other authors on whom you rely.

 Q. I am interested in a question that seems ambiguous.
 How should I interpret it?